Fearful wait in Kabul for U.S. to deliver on evacuation vow | CBC News

 Fearful wait in Kabul for U.S. to deliver on evacuation vow

-U.S. government struggling to ramp up massive airlift clearing Americans, others through Kabul airport
+Biden pledged to find way out for Americans and Afghans who assisted in war effort

-Tens of thousands of people in Afghanistan waited nervously on Saturday to see whether the United States would deliver on U.S. President Joe Biden's new pledge to evacuate all Americans and all Afghans who aided the war effort, as U.S. helicopters plucked people from locations beyond the teeming, chaotic Kabul airport and its Taliban checkpoints.
+Tens of thousands of people in Afghanistan waited nervously on Saturday to see whether the United States would deliver on U.S. President Joe Biden's new pledge to evacuate all Americans and all Afghans who aided the war effort.
+Meanwhile, the Taliban leader arrived in Kabul for talks with the group's leadership on forming a new government.

+Time is running out ahead of Biden's Aug.
+31 deadline to withdraw most remaining U.S. troops from the country, and the president on Friday night did not commit to extending it.

+In a new security warning, the U.S. Embassy on Saturday told citizens not to travel to the Kabul airport without "individual instructions from a U.S. government representative," citing potential security threats outside its gates.
+And yet crowds remained outside its concrete barriers, clutching documents and sometimes stunned-looking children, blocked from flight by coils of razor wire.

-Tens of thousands of Afghan translators and others, and their close family members, seek evacuation after the Taliban's shockingly swift takeover of Afghanistan in a little over a week's time.
+Tens of thousands of Afghan translators and others, as well as their close family members, seek evacuation after the Taliban's shockingly swift takeover of Afghanistan in a little over a week's time.
 The fall of Kabul marked the final chapter of America's longest war, which began after the Sept.
-11, 2001, terror attacks.
+11, 2001, terrorist attacks.

+Taliban leader Mullah Abdul Ghani Baradar, who negotiated the group's 2020 peace deal with the U.S., is in Kabul for meetings with the group's leadership, a Taliban official said, speaking on condition of anonymity because he was not authorized to talk to the media.
+Baradar's presence is significant because he has often held talks with former Afghan leaders such as ex-president Hamid Karzai.

+Afghan officials familiar with the many talks held in the capital say the Taliban have said they will not make announcements on their government until the Aug.
+31 deadline for the troop withdrawal passes.

 On Friday, a defence official said about 5,700 people, including about 250 Americans, were flown out of Kabul aboard 16 C-17 transport planes, guarded by a temporary U.S. military deployment that's building to 6,000 troops.
 On each of the previous two days, about 2,000 people were airlifted.